wolfhoundgelert/xman/README.md

 <details><summary>Click to expand/collapse</summary>

 First, read the information about `Sharing across Google Colab accounts` in this document above.
 After you share your project, there are 2 ways of running experiments in parallel under different `Google Colab` accounts:
-1. You can load your project under the second account, duplicate your `Jupyter Notebook` into this account, reinit all needed cells (e.g. prepare the data, define methods and variables, init your model), create and `start()` your new experiment (or just `start()` if the exp was already created under the first account).
+1. You can load your project under the second account, duplicate your `Jupyter Notebook` into this account, re-init all needed cells (e.g. prepare the data, define methods and variables, init your model), create and `start()` your new experiment (or just `start()` if the exp was already created under the first account).
 2. Or you can make a pipeline for your new exp with a `save_on_storage=True` flag under the first account and just initiate the project under the second account (you don't need to duplicate your original notebook - just load the project, see `Sharing across Google Colab accounts` section).
    ```python
    xman.exp(...).make_pipeline(train_pipeline, params, save_on_storage=True)